-Medieval Times is a dinner theater in Buena Park that features a nightly show where there is jousting, fighting, horse tricks and even a falcon that makes an appearance.
-It is one of those places I went to a couple of times growing up but didn’t think I would enjoy when I was an adult.
-I went again on a whim though and boy was I wrong, Medieval Times is spectacularly awesome, and even in 2016 it is a fantastic night out.
+Medieval Times is a dinner theater in Buena Park that features a nightly show where there is jousting, fighting, horse tricks, and even a falcon that makes an appearance.
+It was one of those places I went to a couple of times growing up but didn’t think I would enjoy as an adult.
+I went again on a whim though, and boy was I wrong.
+Medieval Times is spectacularly awesome, and even in 2017, it is a fantastic night out.
 Here is all the information.

 - Nightly at 7 PM but reserve in advance

 - Location: 7662 Beach Blvd, Buena Park, CA 90620

 - This information is from my visit in 2017

 Medieval Times is located right off the 91 Freeway at the Beach Blvd exit.
 After getting off on the exit, you will drive under the freeway and then see the castle about a half-mile down on the left.
 There is a large parking lot behind the castle, and it is free to park for the show.